-The H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology in Atlanta, Georgia, invites applications for endowed professorship and endowed chair positions in the areas of energy and sustainable systems; operations research; and supply chain engineering.
-Appointments can be made at the Associate Professor and Professor ranks, commensurate with the individual's record.
+The H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology in Atlanta, Georgia, invites applications for endowed chair and professorship positions.
+Applicants from all research areas relevant to the discipline will be considered.

 Successful candidates will be internationally recognized researchers who lead independent research programs at the cutting edge of their field.
 They will have a strong desire and a demonstrated ability to attract external funding, facilitate corporate relationships, and provide leadership within the school, Georgia Tech, and the professional community.
 Candidates are also expected to demonstrate an exceptional commitment to the teaching and mentoring of a diverse student body.
 Along with undergraduate and graduate teaching, each position requires a balance of research and service responsibilities.
 Expectations of holding an endowed appointment include providing an annual stewardship report coordinated by the school's Development Office and building and maintaining a relationship with the donor(s) as appropriate.

-Applicants should submit: (1) a letter of application; (2) curriculum vitae; (3) a statement of research interests; (4) a statement of education interests addressing teaching interests as well as their advising/ mentoring philosophy; (5) a statement describing their understanding of, prior engagement in, and plans for future activities to support DEI; and (6) the names and contact information for at least three references.
-Application materials should be submitted at https://apply-endowed.isye.gatech.edu/apply.
-Requests for information may be directed to the search committee chair, Dr. Alejandro Toriello (firstname.lastname@example.org).
-Applications will be considered beginning September 14, 2020, but the search will continue until the positions are filled.
-A Ph.D. or equivalent qualification is required by the start of the appointment, and a background check must be completed prior to employment.
+Requests for information may be directed to the search committee chair, Dr. Alan Erera, at firstname.lastname@example.org.
+Full applications should include: (1) a letter of application; (2) curriculum vitae; (3) a statement of research interests; (4) a statement of education interests addressing teaching interests as well as advising/mentoring philosophy; (5) a statement describing your understanding of, prior engagement in, and plans for future activities to support diversity, equity, and inclusion; (6) teaching evaluations; and (7) the names and contact information for at least three references.
+Applications will be considered effective immediately, and the search will continue until the positions are filled.
+A Ph.D. degree or equivalent qualification is required by the start of the appointment, and a background check must be completed prior to employment.

 Diversity is one of Georgia Tech's greatest strengths and one of the major priorities identified in our strategic plan.
 Georgia Tech is an equal education/employment opportunity institution dedicated to building a diverse community.
 We believe that diversity includes the individual differences among people from differing social, racial, or ethnic backgrounds, gender, sexual orientations, gender identities and expressions, economic circumstances, personal characteristics, philosophical outlooks, life experiences, perspectives, beliefs, expectations, physical abilities, and aspirations.
 Each of these characteristics, both singularly and in combination, contributes to the richness of the Georgia Tech community.